 Shibuya Ohara Matsuri (Mid-May, Tokyo)

-The Shibuya Ohara Matsuri is Tokyo's version of the famous Ohara Matsuri from Kagoshima.
-Held in mid-May, the festival celebrates friendship and promotes Kagoshima's culture in the capital.
-With about 60 dance teams, the event transforms the streets of Shibuya into a sea of color and joy, with dancers dressed in traditional garments performing to the sounds of folk music.
+The Shibuya Ohara Matsuri is Tokyo’s version of the famous Ohara Matsuri from Kagoshima.
+Held in mid-May, the festival celebrates friendship and promotes Kagoshima’s culture in the capital.
+With about 60 dance teams, the event transforms the streets of Shibuya into a sea of color and joy, with dancers dressed in traditional costumes performing to the sound of folk music.

-• Kameido Tenjin Wisteria FestivalThe Kameido Tenjin Shrine in Tokyo is famous for its wisteria (fuji) that blooms in May, creating a fairy-tale setting.
+• Kameido Tenjin Wisteria Festival: Kameido Tenjin Shrine in Tokyo is famous for its wisteria (fuji) that blooms in May, creating a fairy-tale setting.

-These festivals and events show how May is a vibrant and energetic month in Japan, perfect for experiencing the country's rich culture and traditions.
+These festivals and events showcase how May is a vibrant and energetic month in Japan, perfect for experiencing the rich culture and tradition of the country.